Young people in care get support to make sure their education is not disrupted.

 Staying happy at school

-Where possible, efforts are made not to disrupt the schooling (change schools) of children in care.
+Where possible, children in care will not be asked to change school.
 This is because you feel better and learn better when you are happy and settled at school.

 Your school will have a designated teacher for looked-after children.
-If you need to you can talk to them or to another teacher you like or trust – maybe your form teacher or head of year.
+If you need to you can talk to them or to another teacher.
 They can make sure that any problems you have in school are sorted and can arrange for extra help and support.

 Your Personal Education Plan

-All looked after children will have a Personal Education Plan (PEP) to help them get the most from their education.
+All looked after children will have a Personal Education Plan (PEP or ePEP) to help them get the most from their education.
 It also gives you the chance to say how school or college is going, what you want to get out of it, and where you need the most support.

 Instant expert: To help you think about your future, the Learning & Work Institute have created The Really Useful Book of Learning and Earning for Care Leavers.
 It provides useful information, advice and activities to help care leavers get used to living independently and make decisions about education and work.
 It includes information about taking up learning or paid work, care leavers’ rights and what support they can get.

-There are designated workers including Specialist NEET Advisers, Learning Coaches and more who can support you with any education, employment or training need you might have.
-We work alongside your school or college and all the other people in your life such as your carers, social worker, Leaving Care PA & Housing Key Worker.
+There are designated workers including Specialist NEET Advisers, Learning Coaches and more who can support you with education, employment or training.

 They can help you with: